CERVICAL DISC EXTRUSION

 Epidural Steroid Injections (ESIs): Offering ESIs as an option for targeted pain relief and reduction of inflammation where conservative measures alone are insufficient.

-Regular follow-up appointments would be scheduled to monitor the patient’s progress and adjust the treatment plan as needed.
+Regular follow-up appointments will monitor the patient’s progress and adjust the treatment plan as needed.
 If conservative measures fail to provide relief or if evidence suggests neurological compromise, surgical intervention may be considered.
-However, surgery would only be recommended after a thorough discussion of the risks, benefits, and alternatives.
+However, our doctors will only recommend surgery after a thorough discussion of the risks, benefits, and alternatives.

 Complications